Robust Inference on Income Inequality: $t$-Statistic Based Approaches: Finite sample performance

 (see the above references).
 Similar to \cite{Dufour}, the Singh-Madalla distribution with parameters $a, b, c>0$ is denoted by $SM(a, b, c)$ in what follows.
 It is easy to see that the cdf $F(x)$ of the Singkh-Maddala distribution $SM(a, b, c)$ satisfies $F(x)\sim c\left(\frac{x} {b}\right)^a$ as $x\rightarrow 0,$ and $1-F(x)\sim \left(\frac{x}{b}\right)^{-ac}$ as $x\rightarrow \infty.$ \footnote{As usual, we write $f(x)\sim g(x)$ as $x\rightarrow x_0$ or $x\rightarrow \infty$ for two positive functions $f(x)$ and $g(x)$ if $f(x)/g(x)\rightarrow 1$ as $x\rightarrow x_0$ or $x\rightarrow \infty$.} Therefore, the Singh-Maddala distribution has the (double) power law or (double) Pareto behavior in the lower tails - for small income levels - and the upper tails - for high incomes (see \citeauthor{Toda}, \citeyear{Toda}, for the analysis of double Pareto and related distributions for income).

-In particular, the Singh-Maddala distributions belong to the class of distributions with heavy power law tails, so that for for large $x>0$ and r.v.'s (income or wealth levels) $X>0$ with the Singh-Maddala distribution $SM(a, b, c)$ one has
+In particular, the Singh-Maddala distributions belong to the class of distributions with heavy power law tails, so that for for large $x>0$ and r.v.'s (income or wealth levels) $X>0$ with the Singh-Maddala distribution $SM(a, b, c)$ follows power law (\ref{power1}) with the tail index $\zeta=ac.$

-with the tail index $\zeta=ac$ (see, among others, \cite{EKM}, \cite{Gabaix1}, \cite{IIW}, \cite{MFE} for review of the main properties and applications of heavy-tailed distributions).
-The tail index parameters $\zeta$ of power law distributions (\ref{power1}) characterize the heaviness (the rate of decay) of its tails, with smaller values of $\zeta$ corresponding to more pronounced heavy-tailedness in the distributions, and vice versa.
-The tail index $\zeta$ governs the likelihood of observing outliers and extreme values of $X,$ e.g., very high income/wealth levels in the case of income and wealth distributions.
-It is further important as it governs existence of moments of the r.v. $X>0,$ with the moment $EX^p$ of order $p>0$ of $X$ being finite if and only if $\zeta>p.$ In particular, the second moment $EX^2$ of the r.v. $X$ is finite and its variance $Var(X)$ is defined if and only if $\zeta>2,$ and the first moment - the mean $EX$- of $X$ is finite if and only if $\zeta>1.$

-Typical empirical results are $\zeta\in (1.5, 3)$ for income, and $\zeta\approx 1.5$ for wealth (see the discussion and the results in \citeauthor{Gabaix1}, \citeyear{Gabaix1}, \citeauthor{Toda}, \citeyear{Toda}, \citeauthor{IIW}, \citeyear{IIW}, \citeauthor{GabaixIneq}, \citeyear{GabaixIneq}, and \citeauthor{Ibr}, \citeyear{Ibr}).
-Thus, the variance is infinite for wealth and may be infinite for income.\footnote{Importantly, the value of the tail index $\zeta$ in power law income or wealth distributions (\ref{power1}) may be regarded as a measure of upper tail inequality (that is, among the rich), with smaller values of the tail index corresponding to larger inequality in the upper tails.
-This may be motivated by the fact that, in the case of Pareto distributions with $\zeta>1$ for income or wealth, where (\ref{power1}) holds exactly for all values $x$ greater than a certain threshold $x_m,$ the Gini coefficient of inequality over the whole income/wealth distribution is equal to $1/ (2\zeta -1)$ and is thus decreasing in $\zeta$ (see also the discussion in \citeauthor{Atkinson}, \citeyear{Atkinson}, \citeauthor{GabaixIneq}, \citeyear{GabaixIneq}, that focuses on the analysis and estimation of the top income inequality measure $\eta=1/\zeta,$ \citeauthor{Clara}, \citeyear{Clara}, and \citeauthor{Ibr}, \citeyear{Ibr}). }

 Following \cite{Dufour}, in the numerical experiments, we use the parameter values $a_0=2.8,$ $b_0=100^{-1/2.8},$ $c_0=1.7$ for the Singh-Maddala distribution, with the corresponding tail index $\zeta=a_0c_0=4.76,$ as a benchmark.
 The Theil index for this distribition equals to 0.1401151, and the Gini index equals to 0.2887138 (see \citeauthor{Dufour}, \citeyear{Dufour}).
 The Singh-Maddala distribution with the above values for the parameters was also used in \cite{CF} and \cite{DF} to demonstrate poor finite-sample performance of asymptotic and bootstrap inference approaches.